amschwinn/dengue_prediction/README.md

-# DengAI: Predicting Disease Spread
+# DengAue Prediction with Machine Learning
 Using TensorFlow Wide & Deep Models and Keras LSTM Models to Predict Mosquito-Born Dengue Outbreaks in San Juan, Puerto Rico and Iquitos, Peru based on climate and environmental data.

 References